MikkelSchubert/adapterremoval/docs/index.rst

 AdapterRemoval
 ==============

-AdapterRemoval searches for and removes remnant adapter sequences from High-Throughput Sequencing (HTS) data and (optionally) trims low quality bases from the 3' end of reads following adapter removal.
-AdapterRemoval can analyze both single end and paired end data, and can be used to merge overlapping paired-ended reads into (longer) consensus sequences.
-Additionally, Additionally, AdapterRemoval can construct a consensus adapter sequence for paired-ended reads, if which this information is not available.
+AdapterRemoval searches for and removes remnant adapter sequences from High-Throughput Sequencing (HTS) data, trims low quality bases, merges merges overlapping paired-ended reads into (longer) consensus sequences, and generates quality QC reports (human and machine readable).
+Additionally, AdapterRemoval can construct a consensus adapter sequence from paired-ended reads.

-If you use AdapterRemoval v2, then please cite the paper:
+If you use AdapterRemoval v3, then please cite the paper:

     Schubert, Lindgreen, and Orlando (2016).
 AdapterRemoval v2: rapid adapter trimming, identification, and read merging.
 BMC Research Notes, 12;9(1):88 http://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-016-1900-2